isledge/MBRCE-AAE/README.md

 Perhaps the biggest advantage of our measures is that they are suitable for any distribution.
 They are not limited to just analyzing Gaussians, for example.
 They are also not limited to analyzing unimodal distributions.<br>

-We have shown that these properties are present in practice.
-For instance, the measures empirically converge at essentially the same rate, regardless of the distribution dimensionality.
-They also return cross-entropy magnitudes that are intuitively aligned with those from classical measures.<br>

 In an extended set of experiments, we highlighted that our measures can be applied to deep learning.
 We used them to generalize variational autoencoders to handle arbitrary priors.
 This enabled us to consider multi-modal, adversarial priors within convolutional networks to model complicated imagery.<br>

 As a part of these experiments, we had several interesting findings.
 We proved that our chosen priors are theoretically guaranteed to permit our autoencoders to behave like principled generative models.
 That is, they can produce synthetic samples that are ensured to be indistinguishable from real samples.
 Our empirical results lend credence to this claim.
 They handily outperform variational autoencoders.
 Likewise, our results are shown to be on par with those from recent generative-adversarial networks.
 This is surprising in its own right.
 Generative-adversarial networks are widely viewed to be far more capable than variational autoencoders at generating realistic synthetic data.
 It is even more surprising that our network can do this without directly learning a sample discriminator.
-Rather, it simply leverages the prior to simultaneously push away and pull back synthetically generated samples in a way that enhances their realism over time.
-Without our information-theoretic measures, achieving such behavior would have been difficult and much less straightforward.<br>
+Rather, it simply leverages the prior to simultaneously push away and pull back synthetically generated samples in a way that systematically enhances their realism over time.<br>

 Our extended experiments also reinforce manly of the claims that we made throughout.
 They indicate that our measures can be used in very high-dimensional spaces where estimators like Parzen windows would be ineffective.
 Our measures also work well with few samples.
 They, additionally, can converge either as quickly or more quickly than dimensionally sensitive estimators.
 We theoretically prove this claim, at least for the case where evidence-lower-bound optimization is used in conjunction with variational inference.<br>